-The holiday season is upon us, and while we’re rushing around shopping for gifts, planning seasonal gatherings, and baking our favorite desserts, it’s easy to forget about the traditional holiday card.
-For many of us, capturing the perfect photo to send to friends and family can be difficult.
+For many of us, capturing the perfect family photo can be difficult.
 Whether it’s because patience runs thin on picture day or it’s a struggle to find enough time to get all the shots you need, taking family photos is never as easy as it seems.

 Our advice?
 Go into the photography session with a strategy, and your experience will go a whole lot smoother.
-Here are seven tips on how to take great family photos for your holiday card.
+Here are seven tips on how to take great family photos.

 1. Be in the picture